+THE OFFERING

+offered 4,500,000 shares

+to be outstanding immediately following

+this offering 23,340,014 shares

+Option to

+purchase

+additional shares

-THE OFFERING Common stock offered 4,500,000 shares Common stock to be outstanding immediately following this offering 23,340,014 shares Option to purchase additional shares We have granted the underwriters an option for a period of 30 days to purchase up to 675,000 additional shares of our common stock.
-Use of proceeds We estimate that the net proceeds from this offering will be approximately \$63.9 million (or approximately \$73.9 million if the underwriters exercise their option to purchase additional shares in full), based on the initial public offering price of \$16.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We have granted the underwriters an option for a period of 30 days to purchase up to 675,000 additional shares of our common stock.

+Use of proceeds

+We estimate that the net proceeds from this offering will be approximately \$68.0 million (or approximately \$78.7 million if the underwriters exercise their option to purchase additional shares in full), based on an assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, to advance losmapimod for FSHD, to advance our hemoglobinopathies program, to fund our ongoing product engine and discovery efforts and for working capital and other general corporate purposes.
 See "Use of Proceeds."

+Risk factors

-Risk factors You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
-Nasdaq Global Market symbol "FULC"
+You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.

+Proposed Nasdaq Global Market

+Market symbol "FULC"